jcr179/Persona-4-SRS/README.md

   - Each batch corresponds to 5 Wanikani levels.
 There is another 'undefined' batch for items that didn't have a corresponding Wanikani level attached.
 - JLPT level
   - Each batch corresponds to a JLPT level from N5 to N1 inclusive.
 There is another 'undefined' batch for items that didn't have a corresponding JLPT level.

+If you just want to browse the list, you can open the master lists kanji.csv or words.csv in your favourite spreadsheet-reading program.
+Just make sure you set the column delimiting character to a semi-colon **;** and that you open the file with **UTF-8 encoding**.

 # How to import the SRS items into Houhou